guillainbisimwa/Splasheroo-doc/source/includes/main.md

 ## Add a Bank CARD

-> Post a bamkCard and save in our database,
+> Post a bankCard and save in our database,

 ```javascript